Q. What qualification should a Supervisor have?

 Q. What does it cost to register a Full School?

-A. At present (2013) R4950-00, this amount includes Administrators’ training for 2 people – either the Principal and Administrator or Pastor.
+A. At present (2014) R7470-00, this amount includes an Administration fee, a resource kit and Administrators’ training for 2 people – the Principal and either the Administrator or Pastor.
 This course takes place in Durban.

 Q. Can a Pastor be a Principal of a school?

-A. No, only a SACE registered teacher with a teacher’s qualification can be a principal of a school.
+A. No, not unless he/she is a SACE registered teacher with a teacher’s qualification which is the minimum qualification for a principal of a school.

 Q. Must the Principal and Administrator attend training in Durban?